7 Key Transportation Industry Trends (2022-2025)

 One emerging option is the plug-in hybrid, a vehicle that can run either as a hybrid or as a fully electric vehicle.

-Searches for “plug-in hybrid” have increased 3.5x over the last five years.
+Searches for “plug-in hybrid” have increased 187% over the last 5 years.

-Toyota is among the automakers expanding their EV offerings, announcing a new RAV4 for 2021 that is a plug-in hybrid SUV, a formerly uncommon configuration for large vehicles that aims to capture a new market segment.
+Toyota is among the automakers expanding their EV offerings, announcing an RAV4 last year that is a plug-in hybrid SUV, a formerly uncommon configuration for large vehicles that aims to capture a new market segment.

 Toyota's new plug-in hybrid RAV4 SUV.